princefishthrower/chrisfrew.in/src/UNFINISHED_DRAFT_POSTS/using-a-fluent-interface-to-ease-the-pain-of-soap-calls/index.md

 }
 ```

-By introducing a private variable $maintenanceCustomer, slightly modifying `setMaintenanceCustomer`, and adding a new method, `callSOAPAndParseResponse`, we reduce our setter methods to single parameter, 2 line functions :smile:.
+By introducing a private variable $maintenanceCustomer, slightly modifying `setMaintenanceCustomer`, and adding a new method, `callSOAPAndParseResponse`, we reduce our setter methods to single parameter, 2 line functions 😊.
 Not bad!

 # Bonus Extension